CheckoutFinland/checkout-finland-for-woocommerce/README.md

 If test mode is enabled, your store will automatically use OP Payment Service's test credentials.

-### Title and description

-These texts will be shown on the front-end to the end-user.
+### Debug log

+Enable logging all payment gateway events.
+Recommended only for debugging purposes as this might save personal data.

+### Payment provider selection

+Choose whether you want the payment provider selection to happen in the checkout page or in a separate page.

 ### Merchant ID and Secret key

 Your OP Payment Service credentials.
+You can obtain the keys by registering at our [website](https://www.checkout.fi) (in Finnish only) or contact [asiakaspalvelu@checkout.fi](mailto:asiakaspalvelu@checkout.fi) directly.